 i.
 What the tentative funding mechanism will be for postdoctoral years two and beyond.

 ii.
-How specifically your Faculty Mentor will assist you with your long-term career development - for example, a brief explanation of how the mentor will support you in advancing beyond the postdoctoral training period or their typical mentoring strategy.
+How specifically your Faculty Mentor will assist you with your long-term career development - for example, a brief explanation of how the mentor will support you in advancing beyond the postdoctoral training period or their typical philosophy for mentoring postdocs.

-3. Apply: Follow instructions for completing the application online and uploading required documents (see below).
+3. Apply: Complete the application online, including uploading the required documents (see more details below).

-4. Interview: After reviewing your application, we will reach out to confirm whether you will continue in the selection process.
-If you are selected for an interview, we will schedule a time to meet by skype with you and your OHSU mentor to discuss the Fellowship.
-After review by our Research Diversity Advisory Committee we will contact you with our final decision.
-Typically the committee review process will require a couple of weeks.
+4. Application Review: After review of your application by our Research Diversity Advisory Committee, we will reach out to confirm whether you will continue in the selection process.
+This review process typically takes 4-6 weeks.
+If you are selected for an interview, we will schedule a time to meet virtually with you and your OHSU mentoring PI to discuss the Fellowship.
+Post-interview we will contact you with our final decision.

 If you meet the following guidelines, you are eligible to apply for the OFDIR program:

-Priority is given to applicants who have obtained their Ph.D. (or are soon to defend) and are not currently OHSU trainees (e.g., grad students or postdocs)
+Priority is given to applicants who have obtained their Ph.D. (or are soon to defend) and are not currently OHSU trainees (e.g., graduate students or postdoctoral trainees)

 Required application materials include: